PHeonix25/LeadDeveloperLondon2018/Day 1/6 - BuildingSustainableTeamsToHandleUncertainty.md

-# 'Building SUstainable Teams to Handle Uncertainty' by Jenny Duckett (Architect @ Ministry of Justice) @jenny_duckett
+# 'Building Sustainable Teams to Handle Uncertainty' by Jenny Duckett (Architect @ Ministry of Justice) @jenny_duckett

 > Think about the best experience you've had working with a team!